 In this module, you’ll undertake comparative study of a range of empires.
 The history and significance of the British Empire is a thread running throughout the module, but you will also encounter the empires of France, Spain, Portugal, the Netherlands, China and Russia.
 This comparative perspective will enable you to think analytically about what exactly constitutes an empire, and why they have proved such an enduring way of arranging human affairs.

 In addition to this geographically comparative approach, you'll consider the history of empires over a long period of time.
 This is from Christopher Columbus’ first journey to the Americas in 1492 to the Portuguese withdrawal from its African colonies in the mid-1970s.
 Although you'll not look at this entire period in the same level of detail, this broad time span enables the consideration of a variety of fascinating issues.
 These range from the role of germs in the European conquest of South America to the armed struggle by which Algerians won independence during the 1950s.
-This proved to be beneficial for France but a disaster for Algeria.

 To enable a valid comparative approach over such a broad geographical and temporal range, the teaching materials are tightly structured around a series of key questions – What are empires?
 How do empires begin and end?
 How are empires experienced?
 How do empires ‘work’?
 What are their legacies?
-The module also considers the ‘experience’ of empire and asks: what is (or was) it like living in an empire?
+The module also considers the ‘experience’ of empire and asks: what is was it like living in an empire?

 This is an OU level 3 module.
 OU level 3 modules build on study skills and subject knowledge acquired from previous studies at OU levels 1 and 2.
 They are intended only for students who have recent experience of higher education in a related subject.